 Can I get a dental loan with bad credit?

-While not impossible, it will be challenging to get dental financing if you have a bad credit score.
+Having poor credit can make it more challenging to get dental financing, but it’s not impossible.
 Typically, a poor credit score is considered 580 or lower.
-While there are lenders out there that will work with borrowers with bad credit, the interest rates are typically much higher and you’ll end up owing a lot more than you originally borrowed.
+While there are lenders out there that will work with borrowers with bad credit, the interest rates are typically much higher—36% rather than 9%—meaning you’ll end up owing much more than you originally borrowed.
+That said, having a cosigner with good credit on the loan can significantly lower the interest rate.

-If you have poor credit, your best option may be to talk to your dental provider and ask about financing options.
-They may be able to help you set up a financing or payment plan that would have better rates than if you worked with an outside lender, like a bank.
-HOwever, the terms may not be as favorable.
+If you have poor credit, another good option is to talk to your dental provider about financing options.
+They may be able to set up a payment plan with better rates than if you worked with an outside lender.

 Pros | Cons |